-SSH port forwarding is a mechanism in qbee for tunneling application ports from the remote machine to a localhost port on your local machine running qbee-connect.
+This is a mechanism for tunneling application ports from the remote machine to a localhost port on your local machine running qbee-connect.
 So a secure or non-secure port (80 or 443) can be tunneled through the secure VPN.
 Then on the local machine ssh is used to make it accessible.
 Please see how a system diagram looks in the drawing below.

-First we need to start qbee-connect on our machine and connect port 22 of the qbee device in the remote network.
+port 22 of the qbee device in the remote network.
 This gives the mapped port number for ssh.
-Now we can use the VPN tunnel to ssh into the remote network and tunnel through the firewall:
+Now we can use the VPN tunnel to ssh into the remote network through the qbee gateway and tunnel through the firewall:

 Establishing the ssh port forwarding